FaithAlone.net

 • No direct Apostolic link can be established for any of these dogmas

 And, not even the most basic questions about any of these supposedly Apostolic traditions can be answered, such as - which Apostle?
 Who did he tell it to?
 When did he say it?
 Where was he?
 Is the person who he supposedly told it to reliable?
 Is each person in the chain of transmitters after him reliable?
-These basic questions, whose answers should be forthcoming if the tradition was legitimate, cannot be answered for even a single one of any of these traditions.
+These basic questions, whose answers should be forthcoming if the tradition was legitimate, and binding on the souls of all Christians, cannot be answered for even a single one of any of these traditions.

 Therefore, when reading Tradition, the writers are subject to the same scrutiny that writers today are subject to, namely, "Where did you get that from?".
-If a statement has been made, fine - anyone can make a statement.
-Why should I believe it?
-Because you are a sinner living in the 3rd century, versus a sinner living in the 21st century?
-There were people teaching lies, and creating false doctrine, while the New Testament itself was being written (John 21:21-23, Acts 20:28-31: 2 Corinthians 2:17, Galatians 1:6-7: 2 Peter 3:16).
 Age isn't good enough.
+There were people teaching lies, and creating false doctrine, while the New Testament itself was being written (John 21:21-23, Acts 20:28-31: 2 Corinthians 2:17, Galatians 1:6-7: 2 Peter 3:16, Revelation 2:15).
 "We all believe it", isn't good enough.
-I need inspired proof for anything that anyone tries to bind to my conscience, and that should be the testimony of every truth-concerned person reading this.
+Those who are concerned with the truth should require inspired proof for anything that anyone tries to bind to their (and their family's) conscience.

 With that said, the following is a list of Roman Catholic accretions - doctrines for which I do not find any basis for whatsoever in Scripture.
 If there are any verses of Scripture which I believe directly contradict the doctrine, they will be listed below as well: